Lance-Wong/Lance-Wong.github.io/_posts/2018-06-22-choosebrew.md

 In this case, ABV and flavor are both inherent to a beer.
 You could argue that weighted average score takes into account a beer's popularity and demand by combining the volume of reviews with the how high the ratings.

 After using Manhattan Distances to calculate distances between all beers, I could query for a beer, and get the beers closest to it.
-However
+However, since these results are based on beers that are similar by taste, results may not be too exciting or trustworthy.

+That's where the the *collaborative filter* comes in.
+By taking a matrix of beers by user ratings and finding the cosine similarity between all the beers,  I am able to find similar beers that users have enjoyed.
+And by layering the recommendations from the content-based filter and feeding them into the collaborative filter, I am able to alleviate the cold start problem.

+But how do my recommendations from my convoluted content-to-collaborative recommender compare to the original input?
+By taking the Manhattan Similarity Score (1 / 1 + Manhattan Distance) of the outputs back to the original input, I am able to see how out of the ordinary my recommendations are.